tintamarre/tintamarre.github.io/src/blog/posts/2024/tax_brackets_proposition.md

 ![Tax brackets](https://github.com/tintamarre/tax_brakets_belgium/blob/main/imposition.png?raw=true)

 _As observed, the changes are quite significant.
 Each income decile will experience a reduction in the tax rate.
-The most substantial tax decrease will benefit those in the 60th percentile and above._
+The most substantial tax decrease will benefit those earning 20k euros annually (+4.7%) and those earning above 65k euros, with a reduction of > +4.7%._

 ## References